Roughbot/RRule-with-timezone/README.md

 # RruleLib

-A TypeScript library for working with recurrence rules (RRULE) - perfect for calendar applications, scheduling systems, and any application that needs to handle recurring events.
+A TypeScript library for working with recurrence rules (RRULE) - perfect for calendar applications, scheduling systems, and any application that needs to handle recurring events with timezone support.

 ## Features